 Public sector digital transformation: What government needs to consider in 2020

 A new decade signals a new dawn in digital government.
-The Tories' comfortable election victory and impending EU exit means the government has the majority in parliament and the need to make significant public sector reforms.
+The Conservative Party's comfortable election victory and impending EU exit means the government has the majority in parliament and the need to make significant public sector reforms.
 And digital will play a vital role.

 Whereas in the past incoming governments may have rearranged the deck chairs, it does feel like we're on the cusp of some big changes — especially with the government promising an increase in spending.

 One of those people driving for change within the government circles is the Prime Minister’s chief special adviser, Dominic Cummings.
 Cummings has plotted an overhaul of the civil service and talked about how important “data science, AI and cognitive technologies” will be in this government.

 But in order to do the above well you need good data — and that’s lacking in government.
 Much of government data is manual and trapped in old legacy systems – accessing that data and cleaning it to make it usable will be messy, if not impossible.
 And that’s even before we look at how to interpret the data and whether there is even any appetite to act on it (do facts change beliefs?)

 What the government needs to do, and looks like might have the appetite to do, is to encourage a digital reinvention of the public sector; it has to reimagine what it does.

 Here are three things it needs to do to get moving in the right direction.